jessecdaniels/MemoriesApp/README.md

 ## Instructions

-Once you run the Memories App, you will be greeted by the title, current date & time, Today's Memories, ONE YEAR AGO, and the main menu options 1-5.
+Once you run the MemoriesApp, you will be greeted by the title, current date & time, Today's Memories, ONE YEAR AGO, and the main menu options 1-5.

     "Today's Memories" prints all memories entered for the current date to the console while "ONE YEAR AGO" prints all memories entered from exactly one year prior.